salbang/voron/MKS PWC 3.0/README.md

 https://raspberrypi.stackexchange.com/questions/117013/raspberry-pi-4-b-gpio-boot-and-shutdown-buttons
 ![Power-off switch](power_off_switch.png)

 For soft button power off, you need a separate momentary switch with 24v LED.
 16mm switch is recommended to use the button mount for the skirt.
-After wiring to the raspberry pi, you need to add the following lines to /boot/config.txt
+After wiring to the raspberry pi, you need to add the following lines to /boot/config.txt (/boot/firmware/config.txt for bookworm)

 \# For shutdown <br/>
 dtoverlay=gpio-shutdown,gpio_pin=21